-31 However, where there is extensive product proliferation, private labels have great difficulty competing with prices as means to capture market share in these categories, see for example Cotterill et al (2000).
+&lt;sup>29 However, where there is extensive product proliferation, private labels have great difficulty competing with prices as means to capture market share in these categories, see for example Cotteril et al. (2000).
 Moreover, in the marketing research it is documented that consumers generally switch among goods in a certain price range, see e.g. Bronnenberg and Vanhonacker (1996).
 As such branded goods may not see private label as competitors for the same class of customers.